Analyst Upgrades in Germany: Drift Grows to +1.6% Over 3 Months vs DAX (12,835 Events)

 Infrequent trading.
 XETRA stocks outside the DAX trade less frequently.
 Less liquidity means price adjustments happen over longer time horizons.

-None of this is a reliable trading edge, by the time you see the upgrade, you're buying into an already-moved stock.
-But the pattern suggests German stocks are systematically slower to price analyst information than US stocks.
+None of this is a reliable trading edge.
+By the time you see the upgrade, the stock has already moved on announcement day.
+But the pattern suggests German stocks are systematically slower to price analyst information than US stocks, and that under-reaction persists for months.

 Limitations